How To Count All Cells Except A Certain Value In Excel

 1.1.1 Exactly Equal To.

-1. We can use the excel function COUNTIF to create a formula to implement exact and case insensitive compare to text value.
+1. We can use the Excel function COUNTIF to create a formula to implement exact and case-insensitive comparisons to text value.

-2. The function COUNTIF(range, criteria) contains 2 parameters, the first one is the cells range, then second one is the text compare criteria.
+2. The function COUNTIF(range, criteria) contains 2 parameters, the first one is the cell range, and the second one is the text compare criteria.

-4. Below is the example data cells in this article.
-Column A‘s cells contains all the user name text.
+4. Below are the example data cells in this article.
+Column A‘s cells contain all the user name text.

 5. We input the formula =COUNTIF(A2:A6, C2) in cell D2.